pingcap/docs-dm/en/task-configuration-guide.md

     For detailed configuration rules, see [Binlog event filter](key-features.md#binlog-event-filter).

-2. Reference the binlog event filtering rules in the data source configuration to filter out specified binlog events of specified tables or schemas in the data source.
+2. Reference the binlog event filtering rules in the data source configuration to filter specified binlog events of specified tables or schemas in the data source.

     ```yaml
     mysql-instances:
         - source-id: "mysql-replica-01"    # Migrate data from the data source whose `source-id` is `mysql-replica-01`.
-          block-allow-list:  "bw-rule-1"   # The name of the block allow list rule.
+          block-allow-list:  "bw-rule-1"   # The name of the block and allow list rule.
 If the DM version is earlier than v2.0.0-beta.2, use `black-white-list` instead.
           filter-rules: ["filter-rule-1"]  # The name of the rule that filters specific binlog events of the data source.
 You can configure multiple rules here.
         - source-id: "mysql-replica-02"    # Migrate data from the data source whose `source-id` is `mysql-replica-01`.
-          block-allow-list:  "bw-rule-2"   # The name of the block allow list rule.
+          block-allow-list:  "bw-rule-2"   # The name of the block and allow list rule.
 If the DM version is earlier than v2.0.0-beta.2, use `black-white-list` instead.
           filter-rules: ["filter-rule-2"]  # The name of the rule that filters specific binlog events of the data source.
 You can configure multiple rules here.
     ```